stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 layer as part of the ``invoke`` call (see Section :ref:`dynamo0.3-alg-stencil`).

-The ``CROSS2D`` stencil type provides a stencil with built in directional information.
-The dofmap array passed in the kernel call provides an additional dimension for the direction (ordered W, S, E, N as is standard in LFRic) from which the cells in that branch of the stencil can be obtained.

 For example, the following stencil (with ``extent=2``):

 .. code-block:: none